 Ann Sperling Interview

-Ann is Director, Winemaking and Viticulture at Southbrook Vineyards in Niagara, Ontario.
+Ann is Director of Winemaking and Viticulture at Southbrook Vineyards in Niagara, Ontario.
 She’s also a co-owner of Sperling Vineyards – her family’s property in the Okanagan Valley in British Columbia.
 Ann and her husband also own an ancient Malbec vineyard – Versado Wines – in Mendoza, Argentina.

 Debbie: I’m going to ask you the same question that was asked of Isabelle Legeron at the Must conference this year.
 Isabelle, is of course, the standard bearer for the natural wine movement and the woman behind the RAW Wine fair.
 Does it matter what wine we drink?